Visualization for Human-Centered AI Tools: Designing Visualization-enabled HCAI Tools

 \subsection{Limitations and Open Problems}

+Our analysis is subject to several methodological limitations that may affect the generalizability of our findings.
+First, the eight exemplar tools we analyzed in Section~\ref{sec:supertools} are drawn heavily from the authors' own work---specifically, four of the eight tools (TimeFork, HaLLMark, Outcome-Explorer, and uxSense) represent our own research.
+While this provided us with deep insight into design decisions and tradeoffs, it may also introduce bias in the derived guidelines, as we are more likely to rationalize our own design choices.
+Related to this, these exemplar tools emerged from specific application domains: financial prediction, UX research, creative writing, and bias detection.
+The guidelines derived from these examples may not transfer equally well to other critical HCAI application areas such as healthcare diagnosis, transportation systems, or manufacturing optimization, where domain-specific constraints and user needs may demand different visualization approaches.

+Second, our definition of HCAI tools was refined through interviews with only seven experts with limited diversity.
+All seven experts were based in North America or Europe, with none representing Asian perspectives despite the region's significant contributions to HCI and AI research.
+The gender distribution skewed heavily male (six men, one woman), and the expertise was weighted toward HCI and visualization rather than AI and machine learning---only two participants had primary expertise in AI.
+Furthermore, six of the seven participants were academics (professors or research scientists), with minimal representation from practitioners deploying HCAI tools in production environments.
+This composition may have biased our definition and guidelines toward academic concerns.

+Third, our literature survey, while systematic, focused on specific venues---primarily ACM FAccT, ACM CHI, ACM CSCW, ACM IUI, ACM UIST for HCI, and IEEE VIS, EuroVis, and PacificVis for visualization.
+This focus may have caused us to miss relevant work published in domain-specific conferences such as medical informatics (AMIA), transportation (IEEE ITSC), or manufacturing (CASE) venues, where HCAI tools are actively being developed but may not emphasize visualization.

 As discussed in \autoref{sec:capabilities}, classifying existing works using our capabilities and human concerns can sometimes be challenging.
 Furthermore, we also found relatively few tools that support empowering~\faFistRaised{} as well as privacy~\faMask{}.
-However, we believe that this is primarily because visualization-enabled HCAI tools are still nascent.
-This is also perhaps why the best methods to evaluate these tools are still unclear.
+However, we believe that this is primarily because visualization-enabled HCAI tools are still nascent, and why the best methods to evaluate these tools are still unclear.

 We should also note that while visualization does provide additional expressivity, it also introduces another layer of indirection and abstraction.
 Not everyone is familiar with visualization, and even common visual representations may require training or impose cognitive load.
+There is a risk that adding a different and unfamiliar visual language may simply introduce new complexity.

+Our framework treats the seven human concerns as independent dimensions that can be addressed separately.
+However, in practice, these concerns are deeply interdependent.
+We acknowledged this with transparency and explainability, noting that they address different but related aspects of AI understanding.
+But the interdependencies extend further: fairness assessment often requires transparency into model internals; accountability mechanisms depend on provenance tracking; privacy preservation can limit explainability.
+More problematically, addressing human concerns can sometimes conflict with model performance or system capabilities.
+For example, adding differential privacy noise to preserve privacy (as in Defogger~\cite{DBLP:journals/tvcg/WangJB25}) reduces accuracy and may limit capabilities.